groundlight/python-sdk/docs/docs/getting-started/4-writing-queries.md

 ## Introduction

 Groundlight allows you to ask a variety of questions about images.
 The most common type of question is a binary question that can be answered with a simple "YES" or "NO".
 For example, "Is there a car in the leftmost parking space?" or "Is the door open?".
-Ambiguity in the question can lead to "UNSURE" responses.
+Ambiguity in the question can lead to "UNCLEAR" responses.

 ```python notest
 detector = gl.get_or_create_detector(